-SPP is a Regional Transmission Organization, mandated by the Federal Energy Regulatory Commission to ensure reliable supplies of power, adequate transmission infrastructure, and competitive wholesale prices of electricity.
+As an RTO, SPP is mandated by the Federal Energy Regulatory Commission to ensure reliable supplies of power, adequate transmission infrastructure, and competitive wholesale prices of electricity.
 As a North American Electric Reliability Corporation Regional Entity, SPP oversees compliance enforcement and reliability standards development.
-SPP has members in nine states.
+SPP has members in 14 states.
 Read more About SPP, What We Do or SPP Fast Facts.